What Camera Should I Buy? 5 Tips for Purchasing a CameraJanuary 22, 2019

 - ISO – For a digital camera, ISO is approximately equivalent to film speed.
 In the past, a photographer would typically select a lower film speed for shooting outdoors and a higher speed for indoors.
 Today, this function is called the ISO rating.

-Mastering these manual control settings can take time and practice—but the results can be worthwhile.
+Mastering these manual camera settings can take time and practice—but the results can be worthwhile.
 For example, when you understand how to use aperture, you can start to shoot pictures which clearly accentuate your focal point but have a blurred-out background.
 This popular photography style has a shallow depth of field.
 For this type of photo, you may want to consider purchasing a more advanced camera model.

 5. Consider Any Camera Size Requirements